SiyuChenOxf/Modelling-for-CEA-shielding-and-LAAB/README.md

  * scripts:'LAAB_PrEP_script.R'

 ## Important parameters analysis
-We screened out the top 5 parameters as the most important parameters in each of the three time horizons studied, e.g., 2 years, 5 years, and 10 years respectively based on the correlations with life-year-gained.
+We screened out the top 5 parameters in each of the three time horizons studied, e.g., 2 years, 5 years, and 10 years respectively based on the correlations with life-year-gained as the most important five parameters.
  * inputs:
    + time horizon is 2 years: 'LAAB_PrEP_template_th2.csv'
    + time horizon is 5 years: 'LAAB_PrEP_template_th5.csv'